bluzDK/bluz-docs/docs/tutorials/getting_started.md

 - One bluz DK
 - One power source (battery shield, battery, USB line, etc.)
 - A Particle account (if you don't have one, you can sign up [here](https://dashboard.particle.io/login))
-- One of the following:
-    - Bluz Gateway Shield
-    - Bluz Gateway
 - Bluz app for iOS or Android

 ##Particle Account
 Access to the Particle cloud is one of the many advantages of bluz over other Bluetooth LE development kits.
 This access allows bluz to be controlled